-The trend of being authentic or feeling more human to your audience has now already become more of an expectation of your audience.
+The trend of being authentic to your audience has now already become more of an expectation of your audience.

-With the rise of the internet and social media, people have the power to search and look up everything about your brand in an instant.
+With the rise of the internet, people have the power to look up everything about your brand in an instant.
 So, if you put out video content or any other content that may not seem genuine, your online audience will immediately try to address this issue to you.

 Talking-head videos and interviews are a great way to show humanity and authenticity in your brand.
-These types of videos get to put a face to your brand which people can relate more to instead of just seeing your logo.
+These types of videos get to put a face to your brand which people can find more relatable.

-Other great ways of showcasing your brand’s authenticity is to have corporate videos that highlight social causes and videos that get to feature your own customers that truly love your product.
+Other great ways of showcasing your brand’s authenticity is to have corporate videos that highlight social causes.
+You should also create videos that get to feature your own customers that truly love your product.

 User-Generated Video Content